theopn/dotfiles/README.md

 Below are the packages mentioned in my configuration.

 - Brightnessctl: Backlight control
-- CopyQ: Clipboard manager
+- Clipit: Clipboard manager
 - Dunst: Notification daemon
 - Feh: Wallpaper
 - Flameshot: Screenshot on X
-- fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop)
+- fzf: Fuzzy finder is needed to launch the [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).
 - i3lock: Simple lock program
 - network-manager-applet: GUI network manager
 - Picom: Compositor
-- Polybar: This is where all the ricing takes place
+- Polybar: This is where all the ricing takes place.
 - Redshift: Blue light filter/nightlight/nightshift
-- setxkbmap: Swap caps lock and control, your pinky will thank you
+- setxkbmap: Swap caps lock and control, your pinky will thank you.
-- xinput: Enables trackpad natural scrolling and tap to click
+- xinput: Enabling trackpad natural scrolling and tap to click
-- xrandr: Controls external display output
+- xrandr: External display output control
-- xss-lock: Call i3lock before suspending
+- xss-lock: Calling i3lock before suspending

 Below is a list of keybindings that are unique to my setup.